For entertainment purposes only. And office pools. Updated as events warrant.

 Toni Preckwinkle runs for mayor: 1 percent.
-She would win, but has already said no; never had the stomach for direct challenges to power.
+She would win, but she's never had the stomach for direct challenges to power.

 Toni Preckwinkle is re-elected at County: 99 percent.
 Only a sudden onset of Tourette's can derail her now.

 David Orr runs for mayor: 0 percent.
 What happened?
-Too comfortable shuffling papers.
+Too comfortable shuffling papers and presiding over weddings.

 Timothy Evans runs for mayor: 0 percent.
 Too comfortable running courts - and not necessarily well.